Law Offices of Jeff Smith

 - a 4-year term as elected Democratic Committeeman for the 9th Congressional District,

-during which time he drafted a proportional-representation plan for the election of Illinois' Democratic Convention delegation that was enacted into law and is still used by the Democratic Party.
+during which time he drafted a proportional-representation plan for the election of Illinois' delegates to the national Democratic Convention, a version of which was enacted into law and used by the Democratic Party.

 Election Law Scholar.
 Jeff developed and taught a course in Election Law at Loyola University of Chicago's Law School, with practical instruction in ballot access and special emphasis on voting rights.
-Guest lecturers included numerous elected officials, including current Lt.
-Gov. Pat Quinn.
-Numerous alumni of Jeff's courses currently are in public service in numerous capacities, including Mike Quigley, reformist Cook County Commissioner.
+Guest lecturers included numerous elected officials, including current Gov. Pat Quinn.
+Numerous alumni of Jeff's courses currently are in public service in numerous capacities, including Congressman Mike Quigley (D.-IL5).
 The curriculum has been used as a template for similar courses at law schools around the country.
-Jeff occasionally speaks to groups on election-related issues and recently served as a panelist for the Evanston Leadership Conference's seminar for municipal and school board candidates.
+Jeff occasionally speaks to groups on election-related issues and has served multiple times as a panelist for the Evanston Community Foundation's seminars for local candidates.

 Protection at the Polls.
 Having worked on campaigns from the top level to the bottom, from campaign manager to precinct worker, Jeff is often called upon for advice to campaigns.
 He has reviewed thousands of pages of nominating petitions and statements of candidacy.
 He has been trained and worked as a deputy voting registrar and has been credentialed countless times as an election day pollwatcher, often monitoring ballot counting at the close of polls, and occasionally serving as a volunteer for Project LEAP.

 Election Law Links.
-The following are some links to Illinois and local agencies, including in particular those relevant to Evanston school board races, which Jeff referred to in his presentation to Leadership Evanston on November 18, 2006:
+The following are some links to Illinois and local agencies, including in particular those relevant to Evanston school board races, which Jeff referred to in his presentation to the Evanston Community Foundation's Leadership Evanston attendees on Nov.
+20, 2010:

 Return to JeffLaw.com Home Page